The Complete Guide to Schedule C for Freelancers

 Part I: Income (Lines 1-7)

 Line 1 - Gross receipts or sales: Report all income received for your services, including 1099-NEC amounts, 1099-K amounts, cash payments, and direct deposits.
-The total should include everything - even income for which you didn't receive a 1099 (the IRS still expects you to report it).
+Include everything, even income for which you did not receive a 1099.

-Line 2 - Returns and allowances: If you issued any refunds to clients, deduct them here.
+Line 2 - Returns and allowances: Refunds issued to clients.

 Line 4 - Cost of goods sold: Only applies if you sell physical products.
-If you're a service provider, skip this.
+Service providers skip this.

-Line 7 - Gross income: Your total income minus returns and COGS.
+Line 7 - Gross income: Total income minus returns and COGS.
 This is the starting point for your deductions.

 Part II: Expenses (Lines 8-27)

-This is where most freelancers save money.
-Every dollar of deductible expense reduces your taxable income - and with it, both your income tax and your self-employment tax.
+Every dollar of deductible expense reduces your taxable income and, with it, both your income tax and your self-employment tax.

 Key Expense Lines